dhruv-pratap/pandoc_resume/markdown/resume.md

     most of care calls and was selected to be the next space in cards after benefits that needed a revamp.
-I was asked to lead the effort to modernize the Credit Card Payments space and in process also onboard it to our on-premise cloud "a-Platform-as-a-Service".
+I was asked to lead the effort to modernize the Credit Card Payments space and in process also onboard it to our on-premise hosted Kubernetes environment provided by OpenShift Container Platform.

     * Currently leading teams of engineers to build Barclays next generation cards platform which will be able to support 50 million consumers with millions of daily transactions.
 This platform is being build on CQRS [Command Query Responsibility Segregation] pattern which allows it to be scalable because of its non blocking & reactive nature, and serves the growing needs of our organization.
-The platform will also allow Barclays to migrate its application to AWS in a phased manner.
+The platform will also allow Barclays to migrate its application that are currently deployed on our private OpenShift Cloud to AWS in a phased manner.

 Jun 2010 - \ Jan 2012